 This idea might sound weird (and maybe should only be done if you have a decently close relationship with your pastor and his family–ha!), but I honestly believe that the gift of a gym membership is an excellent idea!
 Pastors often struggle with self-care and so it really does take someone else to remind them that investing time in their health is worth it.

-11) Get a coffee shop gift card
+11) Get a coffee shop gift card or coffee subscription as a gift

 Name a pastor who doesn’t drink coffee or some sort of caffeinated beverage on a daily basis.
 I dare you. ;)